Wendy Powell

 Yoga can be great for relaxing your pelvic floor muscles.

-Is there any exercises to avoid if you have overtight pelvic floor muscles?
+Are there any exercises to avoid if you have overtight pelvic floor muscles?

 Is there a medical treatment?

-Some women have benefitted from botox injections to treat hypertonic pelvic floor disorders, though the treatment is not yet widespread.This treatment is usually tried only after less invasive options have been tried.
+Some women have benefitted from botox injections to treat hypertonic pelvic floor disorders, though the treatment is not yet widespread.
+This treatment is usually tried only after less invasive options have been tried.

-Your care provider might want to have your care co-managed by other specialists like a gastroenterologist, sex therapist, psychologist, or pelvic floor therapist.
+Your care provider might want to have your care co-managed by other specialists like a gastroenterologist, sex therapist, psychologist, or pelvic floor physical therapist.

-Non-Medical Treatments : What You Need To Know
+Non-Medical Treatments: What You Need To Know

 A technique called biofeedback is a very effective treatment for this condition.
 Biofeedback involves working with a pelvic floor therapist using sensory cues to retrain your pelvic floor muscles.
 This will be guided at first, and then you will be able to do them on your own till your symptoms improve.